Robert Evans

-In 1980, Evans's career, and life, took a downturn after pleading guilty to cocaine trafficking, and over the next 12 years, produced only two films, both financial flops: The Cotton Club (1984) and the Chinatown sequel The Two Jakes (1990).
+In 1980, Evans's career, and life, took a downturn after he pled guilty to cocaine trafficking.
+Over the next 12 years, he produced only two films, both financial flops: The Cotton Club (1984) and the Chinatown sequel The Two Jakes (1990).
 In 1993, he produced films on a more regular basis, with a mixed track record that included both flops (such as Jade in 1995) and hits (such as How to Lose a Guy in 10 Days in 2003, his final film credit).

 Early life and acting career

-Evans was born in New York City, New York, the son of Florence (née Krasne), a housewife who came from a wealthy family, and Archie Shapera, a dentist in Harlem.
+Evans was born in New York City, the son of Florence (née Krasne), a housewife who came from a wealthy family, and Archie Shapera, a dentist in Harlem.
 He described both of his parents as "second-generation Jews".
 He grew up on New York City's Upper West Side during the 1930s, where he was better off than most people living during the Great Depression.

+In 1944, Evans's father asked his sons to change their last name to their grandmother's maiden name of "Evan", as she had only a short time to live.
+The brothers agreed, but added an "s", to make the name sound more American.

 In his early years, he did promotional work for Evan-Picone, a fashion company founded by his brother Charles.
 After high school, he did a variety of voice work on radio.
 With a clear, deep voice as a teenager and a knack for foreign accents, by his estimation he performed in more than 300 radio shows before he turned 18.
 This included a leading role on The Aldrich Family situation comedy.

 He was spotted by actress Norma Shearer next to the pool at The Beverly Hills Hotel on November 6, 1956.
 She successfully touted him for the role of her late husband Irving Thalberg in Man of a Thousand Faces.
 The same year, Evans also caught the eye of Darryl F. Zanuck, who cast him as Pedro Romero in the 1957 film adaptation of Ernest Hemingway's The Sun Also Rises, against the wishes of co-star Ava Gardner and Hemingway himself.
-In 1959, he appeared in Twentieth Century Fox's production of The Best of Everything with Hope Lange, Diane Baker and Joan Crawford.
+In 1959, he appeared in Twentieth Century-Fox's production of The Best of Everything with Hope Lange, Diane Baker and Joan Crawford.